 Get immediate medical attention if a bug bite causes a severe reaction.
 Severe reactions often require prescription medication or treatment by a physician.
 If the bite is not serious, ease the discomfort with these basic remedies:

-If you wish to see one of our Physicians about an bug bite, you can come into any Patient First center from 8am to 8pm, any day of the week – no appointment is needed.
+Patient First treats many conditions at our urgent care centers including bug bites.
+You can visit any Patient First center from 8am to 8pm, any day of the week – no appointment is needed

 Your Preferred Center